twigikit/FTBC_project_1/README.md

 * We first examine the quality of each datasets by checking if there is any missing, null or duplicated value, using the ".isnull.sum()", ".duplicated()" and ".info" method, the result is none, so we conclude the dataset is clean and ready for use.

-* The datasets comes in different frequency, some are daily, some are quarterly,  we used parameters, such as "index_col, "dayfirst", "parse_dates" and "infer_datetime_format, " to allow our data frames share consistent date format, and use the method of  ".plot" to visualise trend across the same timeframe of 10 years.
+* The datasets comes in different frequency, some are daily, some are quarterly,  we use parameters, such as "index_col, "dayfirst", "parse_dates" and "infer_datetime_format, " to allow our data frames share consistent date format, and use the method of  ".plot" to visualise trend across the same timeframe of 10 years.

 * In the unemployment dataset, basic statistic is run to see how the numbers are distributed, by methods of ".describe", ".max" , "idxmax" and the vice versa 'min', and 'idxmin'.
 We also use method of ".hvplot", and ""groupby(df.index.year).means()",  to see if particular states are more representative than the other, we decided to use the national data as they share similar pattern.